JulianOzelRose/TL-WR841N-v14/README.md

 ## Obtaining shell access
 Once we have secured a connection between the serial USB converter to the router's UART port, we can now modify the settings in PuTTy for serial communication.
 The main value we need to know is the UART port's baud rate.
 It is possible to use a logic analyzer to figure out what the baud rate is.
 However, there are several baud rates that are very common, so it is often easier to guess common values until one works.
 In this particular case, the router's UART runs at **115200** baud rate.
 Other baud rates will produce garbage on the screen.
-We will also use the following settings:
+So we will use the following settings in PuTTy:
+- ```Baud rate:``` 115200
 - ```Data bits:``` 8
 - ```Stop bits:``` 1
 - ```Parity:``` None